Bio and FAQ

 A. Actually, I did try didgeridoo, but somehow Schubert's "Ave Maria" just didn't sound the same on it.

 Questions that are never asked, but I wish they were:

 Q. What did you want to be as a child?

 A. A veterinarian

 A. My husband and I enjoy our pets.
-We have a rescue mutt from Tijuana, "Jessie the Mop" (a Scottie mix), and two goldfish.
+We have a rescue mutt from Tijuana, "Jessie the Mop" (a Scottie mix), a chocolate tabby cat named Otis, and two goldfish.
 Rescue animals seem to know the difference between what they had and what you have given them, and REALLY appreciate you!
-We currently have a "vacancy" sign out for more pets!

 We also love spending time in the mountains, and appreciating wild animals in their natural habitats.